-2.6.6 Step 6.
-Using the Cloud as a Regular User
+2.3.7 Using the Cloud as a Regular User

-The regular users of the VDC use the Cloud View, an even more simplified view of their virtual resources.
+The regular users access the Cloud View, an even more simplified view of their virtual resources.

 The end users can provision new VMs and Services from the templates prepared by the administrators.